MasterChef Greece: Season 4 (2018)

 The fourth season premiered on 10 January 2018.
 Ioannidis and Kontizas returned for their second series while Leonidas Koutsopoulos was the new judge of the series.
 The winner of season 4 was Timoleon Diamantis.

 Season 5 (2019)

 The fifth season premiered on 21 January 2019.
 All three chefs from the previous season returned as judges.
 The winner of season 5 was Manolis Sarris.

 Season 6 (2020)

 The sixth season premiered on 27 January 2020.
 All three chefs from the previous season returned as judges.
 The winner of season 6 was Stavros Varthalithis.

 Season 7 (2021)

 The seventh premiered on 23 January 2021.
 All three chefs from the previous season returned as judges.
 Margarita Nikolaidi became the first female MasterChef Greece winner.

 Season 8 (2022)

-The eighth season premiered οn 10 January 2022.
+The eighth season premiered on 10 January 2022.
 All three chefs from the previous season returned as judges.
-The winner of season 6 was Panagiotis Koumoundouros.
+The winner of season 8 was Panagiotis Koumoundouros.

+Season 9 (2023)

+The ninth season premiered on 16 January 2023.
+All three judges returned.
+This season also include previous contestants from Season 3 to 8.
+The winner of season 9 was Season 6 Semi-Finalist, Maria Bey.

+Season 10 (2024)

+The tenth season premiered on 15 January 2024.
+All three judges returned.
+This season's Top 24 will be divided into 2 teams throughout the entire season.
+The winner of season 10 was Lefteris Zafeiropoulos.

+Season 11 (2025)

+The eleventh season premiered on 20 January 2025.
+All three judges returned.
+The winner of season 11 was Nestoras Nestoras.